 Swim at Jumeirah Beach (with Views of Al-Arab)

-A lot of beaches are not open to the public- many belong to (luxury) hotels so this is one of the best places to relax and hop into the water.
-Despite the fact that the beaches are free, they are clean, not overly crowded and pretty.
+A lot of beaches are not open to the public.
+Many beaches belong to (luxury) hotels, so this is one of the best places to relax and hop into the water.
+Even though the beaches are free, they are clean, not overly crowded, and pretty.

 Visit Jumeirah Mosque

-Jumeirah Mosque is the only mosque in Dubai that is open to non-Muslims and you can see the beautiful interior.
-If you cannot make it the Grand Mosque off Abu Dhabi, a masterpiece, then this is your place to get a good insight into a mosque of the UAE.
+Jumeirah Mosque is the only mosque in Dubai that is open to non-Muslims, and you can see the beautiful interior.
+If you cannot make it to the Grand Mosque of Abu Dhabi, a masterpiece, then this is your place to get a good insight into a mosque in the UAE.

-You have (free) guided tours of the mosque once a day at 10 am (except for Fridays).
+You have (free) guided tours of the mosque once a day at 10 am and 2 pm (except Fridays).

 See Street Art

-Dubai has even some street art – it is not as crazy nor spiked with messages as in some other cities but it sis quite cute to see (e.g. at JBR Walk and even more in Dubai La Mer).
-Kids will love them but even as an adults it is fun to look at them.
+Dubai has even some street art – it is not as crazy nor spiked with messages as in some other cities, but it is pretty cute to see (e.g., at JBR Walk and even more in Dubai La Mer).
+Kids will love them, but even as adults, it is fun to look at them.